Nowhere4Nothing/ImageFusionProto/README.md

 5. Add reset button that resets all sliders [WILL]
 6. Add translation sliders (XYZ) [WILL]
 7. Look at auto fusion code and see how to integrate or what functions can be reused [BOTH]
+8. Split up file into smaller files [WILL]

 # Feature list
 - XYZ sliders (Translation)